 The Murder of Orinda Jane Doe, August 1975

 At about 4pm on Saturday, August 23, 1975, a hiker named Charles Jones discovered the body of a woman just inside the entrance to the Lake Anza area in Tilden Regional Park, about 20 ft from an auxiliary parking lot.
-The woman was lying on her side in the bushes along a pathway in the park in Orinda, Contra Costa County, CA. Charles Jones then notified the East Bay Regional Park District (EBRPD) police of the discovery, and authorities responded promptly.
+The woman was lying on her side in the bushes along a pathway in the park in Orinda, Contra Costa County, CA. Charles Jones then notified the East Bay Regional Park District (EBRPD) police of the discovery.
+Detectives arrived at the scene at about 4:30pm.

 The young woman had been killed by blunt force injury to the head; she was beaten to death, with her skull being crushed.
+In 2006 Detective Sgt.
+Dale Davidson said of Jane Doe, "She was hit with something very hard."
 It was determined that she was murdered at another location than where she was found.
-Jane Doe's face was recognizable, and a reconstruction is available on both databases below.
+Despite her injuries, Jane Doe's face was recognizable, and a reconstruction dated April 21, 1976 is available below.

 Her death is estimated to have occurred about four to seven days before discovery, though NamUs simply states the estimated PMI is four days.
 Either way, the aforementioned range puts her date of death as occurring sometime between Saturday, August 16th and Tuesday, August 19, 1975, inclusive.